Narsimha96/Florida-district-19-Election-Modelling/README.md

 - Integrating real-time election data.
 - Advanced geospatial and temporal analysis.
 - Exploring additional predictors like campaign financing and media influence.

-You can copy and paste this directly into your `README.md` file in the repository.
-Let me know if you need additional sections or edits!